anikush-yes/Kimchinamai_Website_Playwright_Automation_Tests/README.md

 ## 📋 Overview

-This project involved performing exploratory testing to evaluate the functionality of the webstore (https://kimchinamai.lt).
-Fifteen test scenarios were developed, and 15 test cases were automated using Playwright.
+This project involved performing **exploratory testing** to evaluate the functionality of the webstore (https://kimchinamai.lt). **Fifteen test scenarios** were developed, and 15 test cases were **automated** using **Playwright**.
 A CI pipeline was built in GitHub to automatically execute these tests, ensuring continuous quality assurance.

 ## 🛠️ Technologies Used